 Flooding can be a problem on land with very low gradients and within confined drainage ways.
-Precise data is difficult to obtain on the frequency of flood events and the classes have been determined by observations of land form, catchment geometry and soil types which reflect recent sediment deposition.

-A distinction should be made between fast flowing flood waters (flash floods) and flooding caused by a rise in water levels with little flow (inundation).
+Precise data is difficult to obtain on the frequency of flood events and the classes have been determined by observations of land form, catchment geometry and soil types which reflect recent sediment deposition. distinction should be made between fast flowing flood waters (flash floods) and flooding caused by a rise in water levels with little flow (inundation).
 The type and severity of impact caused by these two forms of flooding differ and different management may be required to reduce the hazard.

-Floods are a threat to human safety, cause damage to property and are a general inconvenience.
-Thus, flood-prone land should not be used for capital-intensive uses, but should be retained for the more extensive land uses such as grazing, where stock can be moved to higher ground in times of increased hazard.
-In some areas the problem may be overcome by building levee banks or retarding basins.
+Floods are a threat to human safety, causing damage to property and livestock.
+Thus, flood-prone land should not be used for intensive development, but should be retained for land use such as grazing, where stock can be moved to higher ground in times of increased hazard.
+In some areas the problem may be overcome by building levee banks or retarding basins, however there may be severe environmental problems caused by this form of construction.
 Some modification of flooding characteristics may be possible by special management aimed at delaying surface run-off.
-However, when dealing with large catchments, the problem is a long-term hazard and a permanent limitation.
+When dealing with large catchments, the problem is a long-term hazard and a permanent limitation.